mageegee/oil-sands-geomechanics-upscaling/flac3d_fine_simulation/README.md

-# CNN Model
+# Fine simulation Model

-This folder contains the 3D CNN architecture, training scripts, and prediction routines used in this study.
+This folder contains the FLAC3D codes for generating the fine simulation results for 3DCNN model training